beginning of content

 • Good communication, role modelling and setting boundaries can help parents and teens navigate this time.

-• If your child is struggling with their emotional changes during puberty, resources and support networks are available.
+• If your child is struggling with emotional changes during puberty, resources and support networks are available.

 What emotional changes should I expect during my child's teenage years?